mozilla/data-docs/src/datasets/batch_view/crash_summary/intro.md

 #### Accessing the Data

 The data is stored as a parquet table in S3 at the following address.
-See [this cookbook](../../../cookbooks/parquet.md) to get started working with the data in Spark.
 ```
 s3://telemetry-parquet/crash_summary/v1/
 ```